 It may start with a data breach at a large company you do business with.
 Next thing you know, your personal information is being traded on black market internet sites and used to access your accounts — or worse, open new accounts in your name.
-Identity theft is a growing problem, with an estimated 17.6 million Americans—or 7 percent of the population over age 15 – victimized by identity thieves in 2014, according to the Bureau of Justice Statistics.
+Identity theft is a growing problem, with an estimated 17.7 million Americans—or 10 percent of the population age 16 or older—victimized by identity thieves in 2016, according to the Bureau of Justice Statistics.

 In response, "identity theft protection" companies are also on the rise.
 It's a bit of a misnomer: These companies can't actually protect you from data breaches or identity theft, but they can monitor your accounts to warn you when a data breach has occurred.
 They can also help you recover from the fallout when it happens.

 We reviewed the leading identity theft protection companies to come up with this list of the seven top companies that are worth checking out if you decide you want this added protection.

 7 of the Biggest Identity Theft Services Reviewed